artob/ar.to/2010/08/red-blood-white-snow.md

 ### Damn you Soviets, we have not bullets enough for all of you

-As January 1940 progressed, it was clear to Stalin that his army was being routed and was suffering terrible losses; he knew that Finland had to beaten at any cost, and quickly at that.
+As January 1940 progressed, it was clear to Stalin that his army was being routed and was suffering terrible losses; he knew that the Finns had to be beaten at any cost, and quickly at that.
 He demoted or executed most of his commanders and placed the entire Finnish operation under the command of Marshal Semyon K. Timoshenko, a trusted sycophant and also one of the few remaining truly capable Red Army generals.